maznikoff/ios/README.md

 The decrypted data is a binary plist, specifically a key-valued archive of a `MBFile` object.
 This object has a `ProtectionClass` field that gives the files protection class (used for choosing an appropriate key from the keybag) and an `EncryptionKey` field containing an `NSMutableData` with the same format as the encryption key in the MBDB file.
 (A little endian uint32 containing the protection class, followed by the file's key AES-WRAPed by the key for that protection class.)

 ## iOS 10.1

 The properties table described above is now empty, and the "file" column is a bare plist.
-To keep the code simple, I no longer support the iOS 10.0 backup format.

 ## iOS 10.2